How do I accept my Institutional Loans?

 How long is my grace period?

 Upon separation from the University (graduation, leave of absence, withdrawal) you are given a grace period of 9 months from the date of separation for the Federal Perkins Loan, and 6 months from the date of separation for Institutional Loans.
+Interest will begin to accrue upon expiration of the grace period, for interest-bearing loans.

 When is my first payment due?